jravenel/jravenel/README.md

 # About me

----

 ## Biography

-I'm Jérémy Ravenel—a farm boy turned data mercenary and now entrepreneur, passionate about practical innovation to make our digital lives less chaotic.
+I'm Jérémy Ravenel, a farm boy turned data mercenary and now entrepreneur, passionate about practical innovation to make our digital lives less chaotic.

 I help people and companies create data & AI products that make work easier and more efficient.

 My journey started in finance, where I discovered the real world was less automated than expected.
-Frustration led me to coding, Python, and Jupyter notebooks—and eventually founding [CashStory](https://www.cashstory.com), bridging business and tech teams across France.
+Frustration led me to coding, Python, and Jupyter notebooks—and eventually founding CashStory, bridging business and tech teams across France.

 Currently, I'm leading [Naas.ai](https://naas.ai), building an open Universal Data & AI Platform to help organizations create powerful ecosystems of AI assistants.
-Our goal?
-Empower organizations to leverage ontologies as a unifying field between data, AI models, workflows, analytics, and external systems.
+Our goal is to empower individuals and organizations to create their own, sovereign AI using ontologies as a unifying field between data, AI models, workflows, analytics, and external systems.

 I'm also a Research Associate in Applied Ontology at the University at Buffalo, working to make AI systems more understandable and trustworthy.
 I advise companies on Data and AI strategy at Forvis Mazars.

-This mix of research, hands-on development, and strategy is the intersection of philosophy, tech, and business I always dreamed of.
+This mix of research, hands-on development, strategy and finance is the intersection of philosophy, tech, and business I always dreamed of working on.

 If you're curious about how data and AI can make your work easier and more impactful—let's connect!
 📧 jeremy@naas.ai

----

 ## Philosophy